agryaznov/ethink/README.md

    With the MetaMask UI controls solely.

    This is the simplest action as we already have everything set up to do this.
-   Once launched the Polkamask node with `cargo run -- --dev`, just open your MetaMask and make sure it is connected to our 🦆 network.
+   Once launched the ethink! node with `cargo run -- --dev`, just open your MetaMask and make sure it is connected to our 🦆 network.
 You should see *Alith* account holding `10000000 🥚`.
 Go ahead and send some amount of eggs to *Goliath* or any other account you'd like to (set gas limit to `21000` as requested by MetaMask).

 2. **⚡ dApp (simple): tokens transfer**.
    Via *web3js*-based dApp used with MetaMask for signing transactions.